German yields dip as inflation data trumps oil bounce

 agenda on Friday.

-down 2 basis points on the day at 0.71 percent, while other euro
+basis points on the day at 0.71 percent, while all other euro

 In primary markets, Italy sold 7.5 billion euros of five-